Naom19/Naom19/README.md

 <br>
 <br>

-<h3 align="justify">Coming from a background in Biology, I've always been passionate about the intersection of science and technology, and it's at this crossroad that I decided to become a tech explorer, I'm usually on the lookout for new technologies and practices to learn, and this has been a fascinating journey so far.
+<h3 align="justify">I've always been passionate about the intersection of science and technology, and it's at this crossroad that I decided to become a 'tech explorer', I'm usually on the lookout for new technologies and practices to learn, and this has been a fascinating journey so far.
 A curious fact is that I'm looking for my work to have a positive social impact and minimize my environmental impact (yes we can! even in tech)</h3>

 - 🔭 I’m currently working on **Testing cool apps!**